batd92/chat-videocall-app/README.md

 # Real-time Chat Application

 This repository contains a real-time chat application built using NestJS, Redis, MongoDB for the backend, and Next.js for the frontend.
+It also integrates Jitsi Meet for video conferencing.

 ## Installation and Setup